whongki/ifshorthand/README.md

 Example usage to check only the variables whose declaration takes no more than 50 characters:

-`ifshort --max-decl-chars 50 path/to/myproject`.
+`ifshorthand --max-decl-chars 50 path/to/myproject`.

-With this configuration, `ifshort` won't suggest using short syntax on line 3:
+With this configuration, `ifshorthand` won't suggest using short syntax on line 3:

 ```go
 1 func someFunc() {